-Do you feel like all you do is talk and wonder if your kids actually hear you?
-Here are some powerful tips to get kids to listen the first time you say something!
+Do you feel like all you do is talk, talk, talk (and then yell!) and wonder if your kids actually hear you?
+Here’s how to get kids to listen without yelling at them!

 Distracted kids.
 It seems like all moms struggle with getting their kids of all ages to listen to them the first time they say something.

 And, then when don’t listen the first time – things escalate!

 The truth is, everyone wants to be heard and it’s very frustrating when our kids don’t seem to listen!

 As a mom, I really want my kids to do the listening, but if I take time to connect with them I know that they just want me to listen to them too.

 Children have an instinct to do the opposite of what they are told.
 This opposition can come from a “counterwill” instinct in all humans.
 (The term was coined by a Viennese psychoanalyst and used by Dr. Gordon Neufeld.)